 Although not specifically for homeless persons, the City executed a HOME agreement with NSCAP to provide for rental downpayment assistance to help extremely low- and low-income households (including homeless) to move into decent, affordable rental units.
-Additional persons/households were served through existing, carried over agreements with NSCAP, Citizens for Adequate Housing, Salvation Army and HAWC.
-In total, 35 families were provided with this tenant based rental assistance.
+In total, 18 families were provided

 The City's community partner, Lifebridge, offers a suite of essential services that target the needs of homeless and disadvantaged adults, designed to promote education, employment, and self-sufficiency.
 They offer 22 congregate units of permanent supportive housing for homeless persons to make the transition.
 In addition to supporting Lifebridge efforts, the City awards CDBG social services sub-grants to provider agencies to address goals of ending homelessness.
 These organizations may provide transitional and permanent supportive housing to homeless and formerly homeless persons, assist with housing search, housing counseling, and provide emergency housing assistance (e.g., delinquent rent and utility payments).
-Specifically, in FY16, agreements were executed with Catholic Charities,

-Salvation Army and NSCAP for homeless prevention through emergency assistance of rental payments in order to avoid eviction.
-Along with carried over contracts with Salvation Army, NSCAP and HAWC, in FY16, these programs resulted in 69 households (158 persons) avoiding homelessness through CDBG-funded Homeless Prevention Programs (almost double the amount served in FY15).
+Specifically, in FY17, agreements were executed with Catholic Charities, Salvation Army and NSCAP for homeless prevention through emergency assistance of rental payments in order to avoid eviction.
+Along with carried over contracts with Salvation Army, NSCAP and HAWC, in FY17, these programs resulted in 33 households (65 persons) avoiding homelessness through CDBG-funded Homeless Prevention Programs.